Birth Order & Language Development: Do Younger Siblings Talk Later?

 Older siblings are often more advanced in vocabulary and grammar, while younger siblings excel in conversational skills.
 Even though this is a difference, neither development pattern is better or worse.
 And, all the siblings studied ended up in the same place language-wise in the long run!

-Birth order & language development.
+Birth order and language development.
 Are younger siblings more likely to develop speech delays?

 Compare Against Milestones (Not Siblings)